by Bob Burridge ©2020 (update of 2016 article)

 Fallen arrogant hearts tend to presume that others are not as smart as they are.
 Corrupt governments believe they can do better than parents in raising and teaching children, better than medical professionals in determining what medical procedures should be employed, and better than the owners of businesses to determine how budgets, materials, properties, and employees should be managed.

 Many want government to take more control of these areas of life.
 Civil leaders may sincerely see imperfections and problems when businesses make poor choices, or when parents fail to raise their children in the most wise ways.
 However, that’s not their job.
-Governments should respect the authority God assigns to the home, the church, and the work place.
+Though help may be offered, governments should respect the authority God assigns to the home, the church, and the work place.

 People in a community may work together as individual citizens, families, and neighborhoods to improve local conditions, provide educational resources, and encourage businesses, but controlling those things is not part of the authority given to those who rule in the civil realm.